IvIePhisto/ECoXiPy/README.md

 # ECoXiPy - Easy Creation of XML in Python

-This Python 2 and 3 project (tested with CPython 2.7 and 3.3  as well as PyPy 2.0 and 2.1) allows for easy creation of [XML](http://www.w3.org/XML/).
+This Python 2 and 3 project (tested with CPython 2.7 and 3.3  as well as PyPy
+2) allows for easy creation of [XML](http://www.w3.org/XML/).
 The hierarchical structure of XML is easy to spot and the code to create XML is much shorter than using SAX, DOM or similar APIs.

 This project uses the MIT License, so you may freely use, distribute and modify it, provided you include the content of `License.txt`.